opencyber-space/MemoryGr.id/docs/routing-service.md

 ## Routing Service APIs for objects

-These APIs manage the routing metadata for object entries (`FrameDBObject`) across distributed FrameDB instances.
+These APIs manage the routing metadata for object entries (`FrameDBObject`) across distributed MemoryGrid instances.

 ### `POST /framedb/objects`

-### Create a new FrameDB object routing entry
+### Create a new MemoryGrid object routing entry

 **Description**:
-Registers a new object in the routing database, along with its primary FrameDB instance and metadata.
+Registers a new object in the routing database, along with its primary MemoryGrid instance and metadata.

 **Request Body** (JSON):